Emotiv/flutter-plugin/packages/cortex/README.md

+# cortex

-A Flutter plugin to work with Cortex library
+A Flutter plugin to access Cortex library and work with Emotiv EEG headset

 ## Platform Support